 In exceptional cases, it may be possible to proceed to A Level without having taken GCSE, but this is not advised.
 Listening and composing skills are not covered by Associated Board examinations.

-Speak with Mrs Wallace, Mr Albrighton or Miss Irving in class music lessons or send them an email to arrange a time to meet.
+Speak with Mr Albrighton, Miss Irving or Mrs Wallace in class music lessons or send them an email to arrange a time to meet.